DouglasUrner/GDP1/units/2/assignments/U2.4-keyboard-input/index.md

 ## Instructions

-1. Work through the steps of the lesson [Computer Science Discoveries, Unit 3 Lesson 12 - Conditionals and User Input](https://studio.code.org/s/csd3-2018/stage/12/puzzle/1) - Control-click on the link to open it in a new tab.
+1. Work through the steps of the lesson [Computer Science Discoveries, Unit 3 Lesson 12 - Keyboard Input](https://studio.code.org/s/csd3-2018/stage/12/puzzle/1) - Control-click on the link to open it in a new tab.
-1. For this assignment [step 7](https://studio.code.org/s/csd3-2018/stage/12/puzzle/7) is used to assess your understanding – so please be sure to complete the task even if you have skipped some the preliminary steps.
+1. For this assignment [step 9](https://studio.code.org/s/csd3-2018/stage/12/puzzle/9) is used to assess your understanding – so please be sure to complete the task even if you have skipped some the preliminary steps.
 1. Make a copy of the [submission template][template] and fill it out.
 1. Once you've completed the template, submit it.